IBM-Bluemix-Docs/security-advisor/custom-dashboard.md

 Before you begin:
 *  Get the {{site.data.keyword.Bluemix_notm}} account ID by using the `bx account list` [command](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_account_list).
 *  Fetch the IAM token by using the `bx iam oauth-tokens` [command](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_oauth_tokens).
 Use this in the `--header` of each API request.
+* Request access to Grafeas by [posting in dW Answers with the `securityadvisor` tag](https://developer.ibm.com/answers/search.html?f=&type=question&q=securityadvisor).

 Steps: